In Part 1, I cover how the brain and our connection to food affect digestion.

 - Chew your food!
 There are no teeth in the stomach!
 Each phase of digestion only does as well as the phase that came before.
 Chewing lubricates your food, mechanically breaks it down and increases the surface area, so the enzymes can do their job effectively.

 If you tend to get bloated and tired after a meal, try to incorporate the above steps.
 By following these tips you may save yourself a lot of money on supplements and doctors visits.
 Sometimes the best solutions are overlooked because of their simplicity.Bloated and tired after a meal?
-Following these tips may save you a lot of money on supplements… Click To Tweet
+Following these tips may save you a lot of money on supplements & doctors visits.
+Often the best solutions are overlooked because of their simplicity.
+Click To Tweet

 In the next article, I will talk about how the lack of physical alignment can affect our digestion and what we can do about it.
 Read part 2 here.